 Helicopters don’t require as much storage space or infrastructure as planes.
 For instance, helicopters require very little space to land or takeoff.
 As a result, they’re a cheaper and more reliable form of air travel for short distances.
 This also means that helicopters can experience far more takeoffs and landings without maintenance checks than a typical commuter airplane.

-The Louisiana helicopter crash lawyers at Arnold & Itkin LLP have investigated helicopter accidents before.
+The Louisiana helicopter crash lawyers at Arnold & Itkin have investigated helicopter accidents before.
 Our experience investigating offshore incidents and aviation crashes makes us particularly suited for investigating helicopter accidents, which often involve offshore companies or water-based factors.
 Sadly, very few helicopter crashes are surprising to those who own or maintain aircraft.

 Our hearts go out to the victims and their families.
 We hope the reasons for this crash are uncovered soon, and that any responsible parties are held accountable.